MichaelWest22/htmx/www/content/QUIRKS.md

 Keep in mind, also, that if your DOM content loads before htmx does, all the htmx-provided functionality will be nonfunctional until htmx loads.
 [Prefetching](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Attributes/rel/prefetch) (or even "regular" fetching) htmx before you need it is one possible way to resolve this problem.

+If you must load htmx asynchronously, you can manually call [`htmx.initialize()`](@/api.md#initialize) after the script loads to ensure htmx is initialized before `DOMContentLoaded` fires.
+This can be useful for streaming responses or when you need early initialization.

 ## The JavaScript API Is Not A Focus

 htmx is a hypermedia-oriented front end library.
 This means that htmx enhances HTML via